Akshat122/Llama_3.1_8b_Fine_Tuning/README.md

 This will open the Jupyter Notebook in Google Colab, where you can fine-tune the model or run inference to generate color descriptions based on hex codes.

+## Results

+The model was fine-tuned for **60 steps** due to limited resources on Google Colab, using a **T4 GPU**.
+Despite the limited training time, the model demonstrated a promising ability to generate descriptive and creative outputs for various hex color codes.
+Further training could improve performance and generalization.

+## Acknowledgments

+- Special thanks to the [Color Dataset on Hugging Face](https://huggingface.co/datasets/sreramr/colour) for making the dataset available.
+- Thanks to the Hugging Face team for the amazing Llama models.
+- A big thank to **Unsloth**, the wonderful library that greatly facilitated the fine-tuning process.